jadhavanushka/ColorCraftr/README.md

 ## Deployment

-The app is deployed on Vercel Make sure to set up the following environment variables in the Vercel dashboard:
+The app is deployed on Vercel Make sure to set up the following environment variable in the Vercel dashboard:

 - `GOOGLE_APPLICATION_CREDENTIALS_CONTENT`: Set the Google Cloud credentials json object.